jessicastockdale/PBLA/README.md

 > Pair-based likelihood approximations for stochastic epidemic models \
 > Jessica E. Stockdale, Theodore Kypraios, Philip D. O'Neill

-We provide here code to generate the results shown in the paper, as well as the publically-available data used.
+We provide here code to generate the results found in the paper, as well as the publically-available data used.
 The Foot and Mouth outbreak data are not able to be shared, but instead we provide simulated data in the same format.

 ## Usage